Todd Herman (coach)

 Todd Herman is a Canadian-born author and performance coach.
+He is the author of The Alter Ego Effect.

 Early life and education

-Herman grew up on a farm near Medicine Hat, Alberta; his parents run the farm.
-He has three siblings and played sports on teams with his older brother, meaning he played with and against players who were two and three years older.
-For a year, he played football for the University of Alberta in Edmonton.
-During that time, he won an Oglivy's competition, OgilvyOne's greatest salesman.
-The prize was a three month marketing fellowship on Madison Avenue in New York City.
+Herman grew up on a farm near Medicine Hat, Alberta, where his parents still run the family farm.
+He has three siblings and played on sports teams with his older brother, competing with and against players two to three years older than him.
+He played football for a year at the University of Alberta in Edmonton.
+During that time, he won OgilvyOne's "World's Greatest Salesperson" and earned a three-month marketing fellowship on Madison Avenue in New York City.

 Career

-Herman has helped New York Yankees's staff and the Danish Olympic team improve their performance.
+Herman has worked with the New York Yankees staff and the Danish Olympic team to improve performance.

-In February 2019, he published his first book, The Alter Ego Effect.
-It was reviewed by the Delhi Business Review.
-The next month, the book was on The Wall Street Journal's list of best-selling books.
-It was listed on the Missoulian and Qatar Tribune's lists.
-In February 2020, he published a children's book, My Super Me: Finding the Courage for Tough Stuff.
-Herman is also the founder of 90 Day Year.
+In 2019, Herman published his first book, The Alter Ego Effect.
+It was reviewed by the Delhi Business Review and appeared the following month on The Wall Street Journal best-seller list.
+It was also listed on the Missoulian and Qatar Tribune.
+A year later, in 2020, he published a children's book, My Super Me: Finding the Courage for Tough Stuff.
+Herman is the founder of 90 Day Year.